ABOUT ENGINES

 Type: Dual cylinder four stroke trunk diesel engine

-Start air pressure: ca. 60 bar
+Starting air pressure: Approx 60 bar

-Maximum pressure: ca. 35 bar
+Maximum pressure: Approx 35 bar

-Medium pressure: ca. 5 bar
+Medium pressure: Approx 5 bar

 Compressed air injection at 60 bar with built-in compressed air pump up front